aristanetworks/avd-workshops/workshops/git.md

 ### Clone Repository

 Cloning a repository allows us to make a local copy of a project that resides on GitHub.
 In the previous step, you forked a repo to your local GitHub account.
 Navigate to the forked repository in GitHub.
-From there, we will click on the green code button to get the URL to the forked copy of the repository.
+From there, click on the green code button to get the URL of the forked repository.

 ![Git Clone](assets/images/git_clone.png)